-Interestingly, five of the primary methods used by the households to dispose of their garbage declined and shifted to engaging of 'public' or 'private' truck to collect the garbage during the intercensal period.
-For instance, the first primary method (burring garbage) changed from 66.1 percent to 55.2 percent, dumping on the land and in the river/sea/pond combined went down from 7.7 percent in 2002 to 3.9 percent in 2012, etc. Although the share of households using 'compost' method was relatively insignificant but was among households who had considerably changed (i.e., dropped by 78.7 percentage points) and followed by households dumping on the land and in the river/sea/pond (44.6 and 39.9 percentage points) respectively.
-The last two (dumping on the land and in the river/sea/pond) are considered crude traditional methods that pollute water and land and furthermore served as a bleeding ground for insects, particularly flies and mosquitoes (see Table 5.31 and Figure 5.14).
+Interestingly, five of the primary methods used by the households to dispose their garbage declined and shifted to engaging of 'public' or 'private' truck to collect the garbage during the intercensal period.
+For instance, the first primary method (burning garbage) changed from 66.1 percent to 55.2 percent, dumping on the land and in the river/sea/pond combined went down from 7.7 percent in 2002 to 3.9 percent in 2012, etc. Although the share of households using 'compost' method was relatively insignificant, but was among households who had considerably changed their method of garbage disposals (i.e., dropped by 78.7 percentage points) and followed by households dumping on the land and in the river/sea/pond (44.6 and 39.9 percentage points) respectively.
+The last two (dumping on the land and in the river/sea/pond) are considered crude methods that pollute water and land, in addition to serving as a breeding ground for insects, particularly flies and mosquitoes (see Table 5.31 and Figure 5.14).